sarnie/Student-Dashboard/README.md

 - Send an eMessage to tutor
 - Upload file for review

-Most of the pages use <?php require();?> to minimise code and make updates to code easier
+Most of the pages use require to minimise code and make updates easier

--inc/model.php - Stores the class that connects to the database -inc/controller.php - Stores all the functions -inc/gateway.php - The function that defines if the user is a student or member of staff -inc/header.php - Stores the generic header information that is used on every page e.g. Style sheets
+inc/model.php - Stores the class that connects to the database inc/controller.php - Stores all the functions inc/gateway.php - The function that defines if the user is a student or member of staff inc/header.php - Stores the generic header information that is used on every page e.g. Style sheets